-Results.
-In Figure 3, we show results from the simulations with the Scene-Caption and Object-Word Networks alongside the behavioral findings from Yu and Smith (2007).
+Results: In Fig. 3, we show results from the simulations with the scene-caption and object-word networks alongside the behavioral findings from Yu and Smith (2007).
 As mentioned in the introduction, these results show that both multimodal neural networks are able to learn a comparable number of word-referent mappings as humans from a single epoch of training, despite receiving the same amount of trial-by-trial experience.
-We observed that accuracy in both models in the 2×2 condition was slightly lower than human performance, but was indeed comparable for the 3×3 and 4×4 conditions.
+We observed that accuracy in both models in the $2 \times 2$ condition was slightly lower than human performance but was indeed comparable for the $3 \times 3$ and $4 \times 4$ conditions.

 How do both our networks obtain such high accuracy even with such limited experience?
-First, the contrastive loss function aims to adjust the image and word embeddings closer for words and referents presented together on the same trial, and further apart for words and referents paired from different trials.
+First, the contrastive loss function aims to adjust the image and word embeddings closer for words and referents presented together on the same trial and further apart for words and referents paired from different trials.
 Since the embeddings are high dimensional, there are many feasible ways of adjusting the embeddings to align with the observed data.
 Furthermore, because there is a consistent relationship between the true word-referent mappings, only a handful of gradient updates that align these pairs may be sufficient to disambiguate between correct and incorrect mappings.

 In addition to achieving human-level accuracy, both networks also captured the referential ambiguity effect, showing an increased difficulty in acquiring word-referent mappings when additional words and referents at present on each trial.
 This is also consistent with the above explanation.
 In situations where there is less referential ambiguity within trials, the embeddings will update to quickly disambiguate the true word-referent pairs.
 However, in situations with higher referential ambiguity, the embeddings will stay consistent with multiple mappings, requiring more examples and more gradient updates to resolve the ambiguities present from the observed data.
-A closer look at the attention maps as shown in Figure 4 aligns with this explanation, where low referential ambiguity situations like the 2×2 condition allows the model to easily resolve almost all of the word-referent mappings in the experiment with a single epoch of training.
+A closer look at the attention maps as shown in Fig. 4 aligns with this explanation, where low referential ambiguity situations like the $2 \times 2$ condition allow the model to easily resolve almost all of the word-referent mappings in the experiment with a single epoch of training.
 However, higher referential ambiguity means that the correspondence scores for each word are more diffuse to the set of referents, highlighting the increased uncertainty of determining the correct word-referent mappings.
-Furthermore, we also see that training the model for additional epochs allows the model to resolve almost all of the word-referent pairs regardless of the degree of referential ambiguity.
+Furthermore, we also see that training the model for additional epochs allows the model to resolve almost all of the word-referent mappings.

-3.2 Experiment 2: Fast Mapping
+3.2.
+Experiment 2: Fast mapping (retention)